-AMD’s Navi cards are just over 24 hours away from release right now, but after having been gazumped by Nvidia’s RTX Super graphics cards earlier in the week, AMD have just announced a little gazumping of their own in the form of an unexpected price cut for both the RX 5700 and RX 5700 XT.
+The launch of two Big Navi cards is just over 24 hours away right now, but after having been gazumped by Nvidia’s RTX Super graphics cards earlier in the week, AMD have just announced a little gazumping of their own in the form of an unexpected price cut for both the RX 5700 and RX 5700 XT.
 How about that for a nice bit of friendly competition, eh?

 The new AMD Navi prices are as follows:

 - AMD Radeon RX 5700: Originally $379, now $349

 - AMD Radeon RX 5700 XT: Originally $449, now $399

 - AMD Radeon RX 5700 XT 50th Anniversary Edition: Originally $499, now $449

 That’s a $50 cut for both RX 5700 XT cards (the 50th Anniversary edition is ever so slightly faster than the standard version), and a $30 saving on the non-XT model.
 UK pricing is still TBC at time of writing, but all three price drops are pretty significant, especially when you consider where they sit among Nvidia’s RTX cards.

 While I can’t say what their actual performance is like until Sunday, you may remember that throughout the run-up to Navi’s arrival, AMD have maintained that the RX 5700 is set to be a little bit faster than Nvidia’s RTX 2060, while the RX 5700 XT is supposedly a little bit quicker than the RTX 2070.
 Now that the RTX Super cards have arrived on the scene, however, I reckon a more appropriate pair of competitors for them are, you guessed it, Nvidia’s RTX 2060 Super and RTX 2070 Super.

 Take a look at Nvidia’s respective US RRP prices, however, and you’ll find they’re now quite a bit more expensive: